Frequently Asked Questions

 Distance Education Students

-Students who are admitted to or who are seeking admission to a distance education program follow the same procedure and their meetings may occur via phone, conference call, internet conference, or utilizing web camera technology.
+Students who are admitted to or who are seeking admission to a distance education program follow the same procedure as on campus students (see FAQ: When should I visit with my advisor to plan next semester's classes?).
+Your advisor meetings may occur via phone, conference call, internet conference, or utilizing web camera technology.

 I’m running short of cash this semester, can someone help me to find additional resources?